kubrabicak/full-stack-project/README.md

 - **Java**: The application is built using Java 21 for development.
 - **Spring Boot**: The application is built using Spring Boot 3.4.1.
 - **Maven**: The application is built using Maven 4.0.0.
-- **Spring Data JPA**: Used for data persistence and database interactions.
 - **H2 Database**: A lightweight, in-memory database for development.
-- **CORS**: Configured to allow cross-origin requests from the frontend.

 ---